paopao74cn/InMOS-DW/content/Jobs/Rice_PhD_PostDoc.md

 <h2> Advisor: Pedram Hassanzadeh </h2>
 <!-- ![logo](/Jobs/images/Rice_Square.png) -->
 <a href="/pdfs/Rice_Ad.pdf">PDF Here</a>
+<a href="https://frankfurt.de/english/about-frankfurt">Goethe University</a>

-<p> The Rice University Environmental Fluid Dynamics Group (http://pedram.rice.edu/) has one postdoc and one PhD position to work on applications of machine learning (ML) to improve the modeling and prediction of atmospheric processes, climate variability, and weather extremes.
+  <p> The <a href="http://pedram.rice.edu/">Rice University Environmental Fluid Dynamics Group</a> has one postdoc and one PhD position to work on applications of machine learning (ML) to improve the modeling and prediction of atmospheric processes, climate variability, and weather extremes.
 One topic of particular interest is developing new subgrid-scale parameterizations for atmospheric gravity waves by leveraging high-resolution simulations, observational data, and novel ML techniques.
-This project is part of two multi-disciplinary collaborative initiatives involving several US and international teams: DataWave (https://datawaveproject.github.io/) and CSSI-GW (https://cssi-gws.github.io/). </p>
+This project is part of two multi-disciplinary collaborative initiatives involving several US and international teams: <a href="https://datawaveproject.github.io/">DataWave</a> and <a href="https://cssi-gws.github.io/">CSSI-GW</a>. </p>
 </div>
 {{< /rawhtml >}}
 <!--more-->